-CLASSES are offered in four semesters throughout the year.
-Fall classes begin in September, Winter classes begin in January, Spring classes begin in March and Summer classes begin in June.
+Classes for Children and Adults are offered in four semesters throughout the year.
+Fall classes begin in September, Winter classes begin in January, Spring classes begin in April and Summer classes begin in June.
 Classes are posted online for registration approximately six weeks prior to the start of the semester.
-CAMPS are offered during Princeton Public School breaks in November, spring break, and the summer.
-WORKSHOPS are added to the schedule of offerings throughout each semester in response to interests, needs, or exhibitions in our gallery.
+Camps are offered during Princeton Public School breaks in November, spring break, and the summer.
+Workshops are added to the schedule of offerings throughout each semester in response to interests, needs, or exhibitions in our gallery.
 Workshops can be found in the registration listings as well as in the calendar listings.

 Registration for classes, workshops, and camps can be completed online or over the phone by calling (609) 924-8777; or in person at the Paul Robeson Center for the Arts (Monday-Friday 9am-5pm; Saturday 10am-4pm).
 Students MUST have approval from the Education Department before registering for a class after it begins.
 If registration is approved after a class begins, the payment will be pro-rated (students must register over the phone or in person to receive pro-rated pricing).
 Pricing will NOT be pro-rated for sessions missed before a class begins or for future missed sessions for that class.

 The ACP uses email as the primary mode of communication for everything from confirmations to cancellations.
 Please provide us with an email address that you check regularly.

 Registrations completed online will receive a confirmation through our registration system.
-The first one is an immediate email and is from PayPal (whether you use a credit card or a PayPal account) confirming the transaction.
-The second confirmation comes from the ACP within four business days.
+The first one is an immediate email confirming the transaction.
+The second confirmation comes from the ACP two weeks before the class begins.
 It will list your class(es), camp(s) and workshop(s) along with information on withdrawing, what happens if minimum enrollment is not met, and instruction on how to complete medical/emergency forms if the student who will be enrolled for more than four consecutive hours is under 18 years of age.
-The same confirmation is sent within four business days for registrations completed over the phone or in person.

 WITHDRAWAL & REFUND POLICY